acoh64/blog/_posts/2025-03-29-Collecting-Ducks.md

 \end{array}
 $$

-To solve for $E(0→3)$, we can plug the result from the first line into the second line, then the result of the second line into the third line, and repeat until we get a value for $E(0→3)$, which in this case is 5.5.
+To solve for $E(0 \rightarrow 3)$, we can plug the result from the first line into the second line, then the result of the second line into the third line, and repeat until we get a value for $E(0 \rightarrow 3)$, which in this case is 5.5.
 Thus, we should expect to spin the wheel 5 or 6 times to collect the three ducks.

 OK, so this is great, but we are not done, since there are 12 ducks that we need to collect!